ViralRedditPosts/DynamoDB-Setup/README.md

-# DynamoDB-Setup
+# Infrastructure-Setup

-This repo contains code necessary to spin up DynamoDB resources for this project.
+This repo contains code necessary to spin up general infrastructure resources for this project.
+This includes DynamoDB, S3, and pushing a config file to S3.

+**You must make a copy of `example_reddit.cfg` and rename it to `reddit.cfg` and replace the contents with your own values before starting.**

 ## How to use